e-karr/e-karr/README.md

 ### Bootcamps and Online Resources
 - Finished CS50x December 2022
+- In Progress: LaunchCode Java Web Development course
-- Currently learning with The Odin Project and LaunchCode
+- In Progress: The Odin Project
+- In Progress: Udemy - Angular (The Complete Guide)

 ### Languages & Frameworks
 I have been learing a varity of languages and frameworks.